 “...NUMEM is a part of me.
 I can't leave it and I am here to do everything possible - to watch and see it grow...I can see the future days when it will be better and I want to be there when it does.”

-Taabu Geofrey, co-founder and clinician at NUMEM, 2015
+Taabu Geofrey, clinical officer and co-founder of NUMEM, July 2015 (shown left)

 The need is great.